Estimate Time6 min

 As with most business transactions, it comes down to supply and demand.

-Depending on the region, area, or even neighborhood, housing markets can shift quickly.
+Depending on the region, area, or neighborhood, housing markets can shift quickly.
 Partnering with an experienced realtor can help you understand how competitive the local housing market is and what to expect when finalizing an offer.

 Buyer: How much should you offer on a house?

 If you have multiple favorites and would be happy with any of them, making an offer on more than one home could be an option.
-Be mindful that when you make an offer, you generally need to include an earnest money deposit to show that your offer is serious.
+Be mindful that when you make an offer, you generally need to include an earnest money deposit to show that you're serious.
 Once a seller accepts your offer, the earnest money is deposited into an escrow account to be added toward your down payment.

 Seller: prepare for the offer